Me: It’s pronounced Kinda, actually.

-Adric has heard enough.
-He switches sides.
+Adric has heard enough and decides to switch sides.

 Me: I think he’s just pretending this time.

-Tegan is talking to herself.
+Meanwhile, Tegan is still talking to herself.

 Me: I was 12 when I saw this.
 It scared the shit out of me.

 Sue: I’m not surprised.
 It’s very disturbing.
-The psychological stuff is much more frightening than lumbering monsters.
+The psychological stuff is much more frightening than any lumbering monsters.

-Me: Imagine coming out of this story straight into Terry and June.
+Me: Imagine coming out of this story into Terry and June.
 The change in gears gave me mental whiplash.

 If two Tegans set Sue’s teeth on edge, then 10 Tegans is pure torture.

 Sue: I’ll have a ****ing heart attack if I have to listen to 10 Tegans all whining at once.
-Please make it stop.
+Please make it stop!

 High praise, indeed.